 We give priority to those with proposals for research within the areas of interest of our staff.

-- a programme of taught courses which brings you into contact with other students within Goldsmiths.
+- a programme of taught courses, which brings you into contact with other students within Goldsmiths

 Supervisors and their students form loose research teams, sometimes on a joint basis with another group.
 When you apply, please indicate your intended research area and any preference for a particular supervisor.